Demetris Syllouris: Corruption Allegations

-In October 2020 Al Jazeera presented hidden-camera footage of Syllouris recorded in October 2019 (at a time in which he was already President of the parliament) in which he meets with journalists posing as representatives of an actually non-existing Chinese businessman and convicted money-launderer.
-In the footage Syllouris promises to use his influence so that the businessman receives Cypriot citizenship, even though providing citizenship to convicted criminals contravenes Cypriot law.
-In response Syllouris claimed that he was actually playing along with the representatives to gather more information and to finally report the case to the authorities, as he did shortly after.
-In April 2021 'The Cyprus Papers' was BAFTA nominated.
+In October 2020, Al Jazeera presented hidden-camera footage of Syllouris recorded in October 2019 (at a time in which he was already President of the parliament) in which he meets with journalists posing as representatives of a non-existing Chinese businessman and convicted money-launderer.
+In the footage, Syllouris promises to use his influence so that the businessman receives Cypriot citizenship, even though providing citizenship to convicted criminals contravenes Cypriot law.
+In response, Syllouris claimed that he was playing along with the representatives to gather more information and to finally report the case to the authorities, as he did shortly after.
+In April 2021, 'The Cyprus Papers' was BAFTA nominated.